milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice.md

-State Laws:

 VT: Accounts with a Vermont mailing address are automatically treated as if they have limited the sharing as described on page 1.
 For joint marketing, we will only disclose your name, contact information and information about your transactions.

 NV: We are providing you this notice pursuant to Nevada law.
-If you prefer not to receive marketing calls from us, you may be placed on our Internal Do Not Call List by calling 1-800-945-9470, Chase Sapphire® customers please call 1-800-493-3319, or by writing to us at P.O.
+If you prefer not to receive marketing calls from us, you may be placed on our Internal Do Not Call List by calling 1-800-945-9470, or by writing to us at P.O.
 Box 734007, Dallas, TX 75373-4007.